RBS CEO says banks need culture change to regain trust

-LONDON (Reuters) - Banks must undergo a wholesale change in their culture and refocus their behavior on meeting the needs of customers to restore trust in the industry, Stephen Hester, chief executive of part-nationalised Royal Bank of Scotland (RBS.L), said on Monday
+LONDON, Oct 1 (Reuters) - Banks must change their culture to focus on the needs of customers to restore trust in the industry, Stephen Hester, chief executive of part-nationalised Royal Bank of Scotland, said on Monday.

-Speaking at the London School of Economics, Hester said he believed the finance industry’s problems had arisen as a result of banks losing sight of their role in serving customers.
+In a speech at the London School of Economics, Hester said he believed the finance industry’s problems had arisen from banks losing sight of their role to serve customers.

 Britain’s banks have been rocked by a series of scandals including interest rate rigging, breaches of anti-money laundering requirements and the mis-selling of loan insurance and complicated interest rate hedging products.

-“It is possible to look at the many scandals that have hit banking in recent years and see them as individual episodes of bad judgment or wrong behaviors,” Hester said.
+“It is possible to look at the many scandals that have hit banking in recent years and see them as individual episodes of bad judgment or wrong behaviours,” Hester said.

 “In fact, I think it’s more accurate to say that most of them are related to one big scandal: banks have simply not been good enough servants of their customers in the recent past.”